Grant-Schwartz/OpenJove/README.md

 ## Vision

-Provide an open source website/service to record, store, and interact with data from the Radio Jove telescope.
+Provide an open source website/service to record, store, and interact with data the Radio Jove telescopes.

 ## Arcitecture